jina-ai/examples/flower-search/README.md

 # Build an Image Search System in 3 minutes

-This demo build an image search system so that one can search similar images.
-We use the 17flowers data from [http://www.robots.ox.ac.uk/~vgg/data/flowers/17/](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/).
-In total, there are 1360 images in 17 categories.
-We consider each image as a Document and generate Chunks by moving a slidding window on the image.
-If you are not familiar with these concepts, we highly suggest to go through our lovely [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) and [Jina "Hello, World!"👋🌍](https://github.com/jina-ai/jina#jina-hello-world-) before moving forward.
+In this demo, we use the 17flowers data from [http://www.robots.ox.ac.uk/~vgg/data/flowers/17/](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/) to build a flower image search system so that one can find similar images.
+Make sure you have gone through our lovely [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) and understood the [take-home-message](https://github.com/jina-ai/examples/tree/master/urbandict-search#wrap-up) in [our bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search) before moving on.

 ## Contents